What happened tonight in the Detroit Pistons-Orlando Magic playoff game wouldn’t be tolerated in a youth basketball game.

 For those who did not see the play, at the end of the third quarter of the Pistons-Magic playoff game, with Orlando leading 76-75, Detroit had the ball with 5.2 seconds left.
 Chauncey Billups raced up court.
 Only problem, the clock froze at 4.8 seconds.

 TNT was able to put a clock on the screen and show definitively that Billups' shot came after time should have expired.
-Only problem, according to Magic coach Stan Van Gundy, he was told by Steve Javie, the lead official, that there was not the technology at courtside in Detroit to figure out the time.
+But, according to Magic coach Stan Van Gundy, he was told by Steve Javie, the lead official, that there was not the technology at courtside in Detroit to figure out the time.

 Let's see - game in Detroit, mistake helped Detroit, and the technology to look into the problem doesn't exist in Detroit.
 It is a good thing then that the officials rewarded the Pistons for this error.